 Basic Pulley System

-Write down the following equation: F (force) = M (mass) x A (acceleration), which is given by Newton's second law assuming there is no friction and the pulley's mass is neglected.
+Newton's second law, F (force) = M (mass) x A (acceleration) assumes the pulley has no friction and you ignore the pulley's mass.
 Newton's third law says that for every action there is an equal and opposite reaction, so the total force of the system F will equal the force in the rope or T (tension) + G (force of gravity) pulling at the load.
 In a basic pulley system, if you exert a force greater than the mass, your mass will accelerate up, causing the F to be negative.
-If the mass accelerates down, F will be positive.
+If the mass accelerates down, F is positive.

-Calculate the tension in the rope with the calculator using the following equation: T = M x A. Four example, if you are trying to find T in a basic pulley system with an attached mass of 9g accelerating upwards at 2m/s² than T = 9g x 2m/s² = 18gm/s² or 18N (newtons).
+Calculate the tension in the rope using the following equation: T = M x A. Four example, if you are trying to find T in a basic pulley system with an attached mass of 9g accelerating upwards at 2m/s² then T = 9g x 2m/s² = 18gm/s² or 18N (newtons).

 Calculate the force caused by gravity on the basic pulley system using the following equation: G = M x n (gravitational acceleration).
 The gravitational acceleration is a constant equal to 9.8 m/s².
 The mass M = 9g, so G = 9g x 9.8 m/s² = 88.2gm/s², or 88.2 newtons.

 Insert the tension and gravitational force you just calculated into the original equation: -F = T + G = 18N + 88.2N = 106.2N.
 The force is negative because the object in the pulley system is accelerating upwards.
 The negative from the force is moved over to the solution so F= -106.2N.